 Outdated software contains critical security vulnerabilities that can compromise your cloud services.
 Most of the software vendors do not use a streamlined update procedure or the users disable automatic updates themselves.
 This makes the cloud services outdated which hackers identify using automated scanners.
 As a result, cloud services using outdated software are compromised by a large number.

 5. Insecure coding practices

-Most businesses try to get their cloud infrastructure built for as cheap as possible.
+Most businesses try to get their cloud infrastructure built for as cheaply as possible.
 So, due to poor coding practices, such software often contains bugs like SQLi, XSS, CSRF.
 The ones which are most common among them are labeled as OWASP top 10.
 It is these vulnerabilities that are the root cause for the majority of cloud web services being compromised.

 |Type of Cloud Service||Security Responsibilities of Cloud Providers||Security Responsibilities of Clients|